disneystreaming/smithy4s/modules/docs/markdown/05-design/02-schemas.md

 ```

 As you can see, the Smithy **structure** translates quite naturally to a Scala `case class`.
-Every member of the structure that does not have the `@required` trait is rendered as an optional value defaulting to None (by default, smithy4s sorts the fields before rendering the case class so that the required ones appear before the optional ones.
+Every member of the structure that does not have either the `@required` trait or a default value specified is rendered as an optional value defaulting to None (by default, smithy4s sorts the fields before rendering the case class so that the required ones appear before the optional ones.
 That is a pragmatic decision that tends to improve UX for users.)

 Indeed, for each field, there is an associated reference to a schema (int, string, ...), a string label, and a lambda calling the case class accessor that allows the retrieval of the associated field value.
 Additionally, the constructor of the case class is also referenced in the Schema.